 - a “pimple-like” fistula (abscessed tooth) on the gum tissue next to the affected tooth that has a lot of decay

 - a tooth that has a fracture

 - dental sensitivity to hot and cold

 - a sports traumatic injury to the mouth

 If pulp infection or inflammation is left untreated, it can lead to pain, abscesses, and can affect surrounding teeth and gums, so it’s important to seek professional dental care as soon as symptoms are detected.
 Scheduling regular dentist appointments can also provide early intervention for symptoms or signs of infection.

 The best way to diagnose if a root canal is necessary is through a professional dental examination and x-rays.
 A root canal treatment is the only method of treating infected pulp while preserving the natural tooth, but our experienced team will discuss all of your treatment options with you during your appointment.

 After your root canal procedure, our team will send you home with specific aftercare and pain management instructions.
 As the numbing medication wears off, you may begin to feel some soreness and sensitivity around the treated tooth, and it is typically advised to avoid biting or chewing down on the treated tooth until after the final crown is placed and the tooth has been fully restored.

 It’s important to continue brushing and flossing after your root canal treatment to keep the area clean and avoid further infection, and it can also help the healing process to avoid eating hard foods immediately afterward.
 If pain or swelling becomes worse or does not subside within a few days following your procedure, you can reach out to our office and we will advise you on next steps.

-If you are experiencing tooth pain or feel you may need a root canal in Redding CA, contact us today to schedule a consultation.
-At Moore and Pascarella, we blend great patient care with superior quality dental services, and we will always go the extra mile to bring out the best in your smile.
+If you are experiencing tooth pain or feel you may need a root canal, contact us today to schedule a consultation.
+At Moore and Pascarella , we blend great patient care with superior quality dental services, and we will always go the extra mile to bring out the best in your smile.